mice batumi

 Throughout its history, Ajara has consistently been recognized as one of Georgia's most progressive regions, particularly in ancient times.
 Historical sources suggest that Christianity arrived in modern-day Georgia during the first century, with St. Andrew the First-Called and Simon the Canaanite first introducing the faith in Ajara.

 During the 12th and 13th centuries, the Ajara region was part of the unified Kingdom of Georgia, and its ruling Abuseridzes were known for their loyalty to the king.
-Prior to the Ottoman conquest, Adjara saw advancements in agriculture, mountain and bar-type cattle breeding, viticulture-winemaking, fruit growing, and beekeeping.
-Numerous ancient churches, castle-towers, and stone-arched bridges, some still in ruins while others retain much of their original form, attest to Adjara's historical grandeur, economic prowess, and rich culture.
+Before the Ottoman conquest, Adjara saw advancements in agriculture, mountain and bar-type cattle breeding, viticulture-winemaking, fruit growing, and beekeeping.
+Numerous ancient churches, castle towers, and stone-arched bridges, some still in ruins while others retain much of their original form, attest to Adjara's historical grandeur, economic prowess, and rich culture.

 In 1921, after the Bolsheviks occupied Ajara and other parts of Georgia, Ajara and the rest of Georgia were incorporated into the Soviet Union.